Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 Health Risks of Obesity

-Increases chance of type 2 diabetes by up to 80%
+Raises type 2 diabetes risk by up to 80%

 Diabetes in Men: Silent but Dangerous

-Type 2 diabetes often develops slowly, with subtle symptoms that many men ignore.
+Type 2 diabetes often develops slowly, with symptoms men frequently ignore.

 Increased thirst and frequent urination